Post-discharge responsive parenting programmes

 For healthcare professionals

-Attend training on child development, parenting influences, and responsive parenting interventions.
+• Attend training on preterm child development and long-term impact of preterm birth, parenting influences, and responsive parenting.

 For neonatal unit, hospital, and follow-up team

-Develop and implement a guideline on follow-up including responsive parenting programmes for parents of very preterm infants.
+• Develop and implement a guideline on follow-up and continuing care including responsive parenting programmes for parents of very preterm infants.

-Assess the availability of post-discharge intervention programmes and create a network between units to support parents.
+• Assess the availability of post-discharge intervention programmes and create a network to support parents.

-Support healthcare professionals to participate in training on child development, parenting influences, and responsive parenting interventions.
+• Support healthcare professionals to participate in training on preterm child development, and long-term impact of preterm birth, parenting influences, and responsive parenting.

 For health service

-Develop and implement a national guideline on follow-up including responsive parenting programmes for parents of very preterm infants.
+• Develop and implement a national guideline on follow-up and continuing care including responsive parenting programmes for parents of very preterm infants.

-Encourage health systems and stakeholders to invest in training in responsive parenting.
+• Encourage health systems to invest in development of and training in responsive parenting interventions.

 Key features of programmes to support parenting are:

-Pro-active information is known as a strong protective factor.
-Strengthening parental understanding of environmental influences on early brain development, providing inspiring information on the infant’s behavioral signals and taking small next steps may help parents in their mediating task, these may promote appropriate developmental expectations.
+• Knowledge about infant development is known as a strong protective factor.
+Strengthening parental understanding of environmental influences on early brain development, providing inspiring information on the infant’s small next steps may help parents in their mediating task

-In addition, knowledge of the sensitive periods in brain development enables parents to support their child’s age-specific development and needs at any time in order to thrive in an optimal way.
+• In addition, knowledge of the sensitive periods in brain development and the infant’s developmental trajectory enables parents to support their child’s age-specific development and needs at any time in order to thrive in an optimal way.

 Parents are supported through ‘strength-based’ intervention suggestions.